front-end-intermediate/session-11/readme.md

 }
 ```

 Try adding a second pirate.
-Eveytime we add an itiem we append the previous items.
+Eveytime we add an item we are appending the previous items.

 We need to clear the list.